-Our Board is recommending that our stockholders approve a proposed amendment to our Amended and Restated Certificate of Incorporation in substantially the form attached hereto as Annex A, to effect a reverse stock split of our outstanding shares of common stock at one of the following reverse stock split ratios, 1-for-2, 1-for-3, 1-for-4 or 1-for-5, as determined by the Board of Directors in its sole discretion, at any time prior to the one-year anniversary of this Annual Meeting.
-If the stockholders approve and adopt the proposed amendment to effect the reverse stock split, and our Board decides to implement it, the reverse stock split will become effective on the date of the filing of the proposed amendment with the Secretary of State of the State of Delaware.
+Our Board is recommending that our stockholders approve a proposed amendment to our Amended and Restated Certificate of Incorporation in substantially the form attached hereto as Annex A, to effect a reverse stock split of our outstanding shares of common stock at one of the following reverse stock split ratios, 1-for-3, 1-for-4, 1-for-5, 1-for-6, 1-for-7, and 1-for-8, as determined by the Board of Directors in its sole discretion, at any time prior to the one-year anniversary of this Annual Meeting.
+If the stockholders approve and adopt the proposed amendment to effect the reverse stock split, and our Board decides to implement it, the reverse stock split will become effective on the date of the filing of the proposed amendment with the Secretary of State of Delaware.

 If implemented, the reverse stock split will be realized simultaneously for all outstanding common stock and the ratio determined by our Board will be the same for all outstanding shares of common stock.
 The reverse stock split will affect all holders of shares of our common stock uniformly and each stockholder will hold the same percentage of our common stock outstanding immediately following the reverse stock split as that stockholder held immediately prior to the reverse stock split, except for adjustments that may result from the treatment of fractional shares as described below.
-The proposed amendment will not reduce the number of authorized shares of common stock (which will remain at 75,000,000) or preferred stock (which will remain at \$0.001 per share) or preferred stock (which will remain at \$0.001 per share).
+The proposed amendment will not reduce the number of authorized shares of common stock (which will remain at 100,000,000) or preferred stock (which will remain at \$0.001 per share) or preferred stock (which will remain at \$0.001 per share).